13560040547/learngit/readme.txt

-Git is a version control system.
+Git is a good version control system.
 Git is free software.
+2016/12/4
+append name sunlin
+2016/12/5